yakamok/keyserver-fs/README.md

 I have moved this section to a seperate document [GDPR and its effects](https://github.com/yakamok/keyserver-fs/blob/master/GDPR.md)

-I think theres more in the GDPR that could apply to PGP key servers but this is not about the GDPR soley its about how data is managed and the responsibility of those who manage it!

 __Notice:__ This Program is very slow to add data to the gpg pubkey so dont plan on super large files.